Smithtown Building Closed

 Please call (631) 360-2480 x128 or email wsalas@smithlib.org to make an appointment.

-This service is only available at our Smithtown Building
+This service is only available at our Smithtown Building.
+Until further notice, this service will be at our Nesconset Building.

 What is the Patent & Trademark Resource Center?